If your question isn’t on here, please contact us.

 - Can we use the coach to drive around Paris to the different visits?

 The coach can drop you off at one of the allocated drop-off points, but it will have to park in one of the official coach parks.
-Permits are now also required to access certain parts of Paris, which restricts where a coach can collect your group.
-Your travel adviser will arrange your itinerary around these restrictions.
+If you're travelling to Paris, please note that permits are now required to access certain parts of the city, which restricts where a coach can collect your group.
+Your Itinerary Coordinator will arrange your itinerary around these restrictions.
 Once your group is in Paris, you will normally need to use the Metro or walk.

 - Can we use the coach in the evenings?